-I’m continuing my monthly series of what’s in season each month this month with my guide to fruit and vegetables in season in July.
+I’m continuing my monthly series of what’s in season each month this month with my guide to fruit and vegetables in season in July in the UK.

 July is such a wonderful month for seasonal produce – I feel like we’re really spoiled for choice here in the UK.

-This month I’ve continued to share what produce is in season, because I don’t know about you, but I have found having a list to hand of what to look out for when I am at the supermarket or local shop is really handy for meal planning.
+This month I’ve continued to share what produce is in season.
+I don’t know about you, but I have found having a list to hand of what to look out for is really handy for meal planning.
 Whether I’m trying to decide what to make, or just to look out for at the shops has been so invaluable in trying to eat more seasonally.

-Cherries, curly lettuce, and cucumber are at their best in July, but here’s the definitive list of fruit and vegetables in season in July in the UK.
-I’ve also snuck the in-season herbs in again.
+Cherries, curly lettuce, and cucumber are at their best in July, but here’s the definitive list of fruits and vegetables in season in July in the UK I’ve also snuck the in-season herbs in again.

 The Fruit In Season In July